Lexinka291/BackendAssignment-Fitness/README.md

 **sk** - Slovak

 Set `Header` to `language` with value `eng` or `sk`

+Localization translation are stored in `locale/eng.json` or `locale/sk.json` files.

 ---
 ### Error handling
 Error handling for errors with code >= 500.